ZWhiteShadow/d385-study-master/README.md

 ## 📖 How to Use

-### Patterns Mode
+### 🔵 Patterns Mode (70% of score)
-- Practice coding patterns with hints and explanations
-- Click "Show Original Question" to see full test questions
+- Practice 14 coding patterns with hints, explanations, and full test questions
-- Get immediate feedback with Levenshtein distance similarity scoring
+- **Learning Mode**: Side-by-side code editor with real-time Levenshtein distance feedback
-- **Learning Mode**:
-  - Toggle side-by-side comparison with correct answer
-  - Real-time percentage match as you type
-  - Color-coded feedback (Green 90%+, Yellow 70-89%, Orange 50-69%, Red <50%)
+  - Color-coded similarity (Green 90%+, Yellow 70-89%, Orange 50-69%, Red <50%)
-  - Indentation warning: Detects when you use wrong number of spaces (PEP 8 recommends 4)
-  - Trailing whitespace detection: Alerts you to extra spaces at line ends
+  - Smart indentation and trailing whitespace detection
-  - "I'm Ready - Test Me!" button appears when you reach 100% match
+  - "I'm Ready - Test Me!" button at 100% match
+- Unlimited retries to master each pattern

-### Quiz Mode
+### 🟣 Quiz Mode (15% of score - part of 30%)
-- Answer multiple choice questions
-- View detailed explanations for each option
+- 24 multiple choice questions with detailed explanations for all options
-- Track your progress with visual indicators
+- Once answered, can't re-answer (simulate exam conditions)
+- View right/wrong answers even after completion

-### Flashcards Mode
+### 🟢 Flashcards Mode (15% of score - part of 30%)
-- Review key concepts and definitions
+- 30 key concepts covering HTTP status codes, attacks, and prevention
-- Rate yourself as "Got it right" or "Got it wrong"
+- Self-assess as "Got it right" or "Got it wrong"
-- Self-paced learning with progress tracking

-### Timer Features
-- **Auto-Start**: Timer starts automatically when you begin
-- **Start/Pause/Reset**: Full control over the 4-hour countdown
-- **Real-Time Progress**: See if you're ahead or behind schedule
-- **Smart Calculation**: Only counts correct answers (3.5 minutes each)
-- **Updates every 3.5 minutes**: Status refreshes periodically for accuracy
+- Once answered, can't re-answer (locked like quiz)

 ## 🛠️ Technical Details